-Traditionally, firearms are covered under the same coverage as all personal property.
-Check your policy to see what your limits are for personal property.
-In the case of a fire this coverage is the max payout you can receive if all your property is lost.
+Traditionally, firearms coverage falls under the same insurance as all personal property.
+Check your policy to see what your limits are for private property.
+In the case of a fire, this coverage is the max payout you can receive if all your property is lost.

-If you feel that the max payout is too low you may want to make some adjustments to your policy.
-Also confirm which “perils” are covered.
-Theft and fire and generally included “perils” but loss or breakage are generally not included in the coverage.
+If you feel that the max payout is too low, you may want to make some adjustments to your policy.
+Also, confirm which “perils” are covered.
+Theft and fire are “perils,” but loss or breakage are generally not included in the coverage.

 Also, policies can vary from one insurance company to the next, so always be sure to check with yours to make sure.